hougesen/mdsf/README.md

 ## Configuration

-The default configuration of `mdsf` aims to as sane as possible.
+The default configuration of `mdsf` aims to as simple as possible.
 For that reason the default formatter for each language is the one most people have installed.

 If you are interested in customizing which formatter is run, you can create a new `mdsf` configuration file by running